Developing innovative therapies

 Ongoing trials and projects

-Every year AFM-Téléthon supports clinical trials designed to evaluate the efficacy of innovative treatments.
-Using Telethon donations, it supports 37 clinical trials for 27 different diseases.
+Every year, AFM-Téléthon supports clinical trials designed to evaluate the efficacy of innovative treatments.
+Using Telethon donations, it supports more than 30 clinical trials for 29 different diseases.

 Gene therapy, a booming therapeutic sector